dennisangemi/lab1-exam/README.md

 ## Author
 **Dennis Angemi**

-Physics student at University of Catania (DFA)
+Physics student at University of Catania (DFA).
+Passionate about open data and data science.

 📫 How to reach me:
   - [Email](mailto:dennisangemi@gmail.com)